 Eleco has always recognised that technology is a major driver of performance, sustainability, efficiency and quality in the construction industry.
 Eleco has consistently recognised and invested in technologies to improve building products and the management software tools around the construction industry.

-Mace is the main contractor for The Shard London Bridge project uses Asta PowerProject as its planning software tool.
+Mace is the main contractor for the tallest building in Western Europe, The Shard London Bridge, uses Asta PowerProject as its planning software tool.
 All the schedule programmes are created in this PowerProject for import into the 4D modelling software to create 4D Building Information Modelling (BIM) (3D CAD + PowerProject scheduling).
 The power of visualisation, coordination, simulation and optimisation from 3D, 4D, and BIM computer technologies allow Mace to meet customer, design, construction, and program requirements more effectively.

-Asta Powerproject® is used in the restoration of the Cutty Sark.
+Asta Powerproject® is used on the £50m restoration of the Cutty Sark.
+Opening to the public in 2012, nearly 5 years after closing due to fire.

 Eleco entered a team in the Construction Industry's Little Britain Challenge Cup at Cowes this year in support of the Cirdan and Jubilee Sailing Trusts which provide disadvantaged people the opportunity for self-development through sailing.